 Arming Teachers: Is It Worth It?

-When the Florida legislature discussed proposal of allowing schools to arm teachers, Republican Representative Byron Donalds of Naples argued a similar point: “…the one thing that we have to acknowledge — as unfortunate as it is — is that when a psychotic person enters a facility, a school… the first responders, the real first responders, are the school staff that love our children.”
+When the Florida legislature discussed arming teachers, Republican Representative Byron Donalds of Naples argued a similar point: “…the one thing that we have to acknowledge — as unfortunate as it is — is that when a psychotic person enters a facility, a school… the first responders, the real first responders, are the school staff that love our children.”
 It’s true that many teachers in America are compassionate for their students and that they want to protect them when the police cannot.
 But let’s not get carried away and treat them like secondary cops.
 That’s not what they are.
 Additionally, given that handing them guns has had little effect on the rate of school shootings, it’s time for us to come up with another solution.